Suffolk Downs: Post-war

 On May 1, 1946, a consortium, led by Boston businessman John C. Pappas, acquired control of Suffolk Downs at a Federal Court-directed public auction.
 Pappas' $3.6 million bid exceeded offers made by Joseph F. Timilty, Henry Simberg (represented at the auction by Paul A. Dever), and Bay Meadows Racetrack general manager Bill Kyne.

 On July 30, 1947, Stymie became the first horse to eclipse the $700,000 career earnings mark by winning the MassCap.
 From 1959 to 1970, Suffolk Downs hosted harness racing during the fall.

 On June 30, 1960, while riding Lusty Andy at the track, Henry Wajda pulled fellow jockey Anthony DeSpirito back onto Color Bearer after DeSpirito had been knocked off his saddle in the first turn and was clinging to his mount by one hand and had a foot caught in a stirrup.
 DeSpirito credited Wajda with saving his life.
 For his bravery, Wajda received honors from the New England Turf Writers and New York Turf Writers organizations.

 On March 21, 1964, Pappas sold the track to New York businessman David Haber.

 On August 18, 1966, The Beatles played a concert before 24,000 fans on the track's infield.
 On June 19, 1968, Dancer's Image made his final public appearance.
 He was escorted onto the track by his owner Peter Fuller, son of former Massachusetts Governor Alvan T. Fuller, and his wife Jane.

 In 1968, the track was sold to Reality Equities Corporation who brought on former baseball team owner Bill Veeck as president.
 During Veeck's tenure as president, Suffolk Downs hosted a number of promotions including chariot races, livestock giveaways and mock Indian battles.
 Veeck also won a number of legal victories, including one which allowed children to attend the races.

 Suffolk Downs MBTA station, which was rebuilt in 1984 and 1995.

 In 1971, Realty Equities sold Suffolk Downs to National Raceways Inc., a subsidiary of the National Mattress Company.
 A year later, the track was sold to Ogden Corporation.

 On February 14, 1976, the inbound platform of the Suffolk Downs MBTA station was destroyed by fire, which hurt track attendance.
 The outbound side of the station remained open The station was rebuilt in 1983 and reopened in January 1984 after the project received a $1.9 million grant from the Urban Mass Transportation Administration.
-The station was rebuilt again from 1994-95 as part of a larger improvement project on the line.
+The station was rebuilt again from 1994 to 1995 as part of a larger improvement project on the line.

 On May 21, 1983, Preakness Day, Suffolk Downs aired its first simulcast race after the Massachusetts General Court passed a last-minute bill that allowed the track to air and accept bets on races from other tracks.
 Suffolk Downs handled $161,456 in simulcast bets that day.